A short guide for commercial landlords faced with rent arrears and the options available to them.

 Court proceedings

 Rent arrears can also be recovered by issuing a claim.
 A claim letter is required before proceedings are issued following the appropriate pre-action protocol.
 Court proceedings are generally slower and more costly than other methods of rent arrears recovery.
-If it is a relatively simple matter and the defendant has no real prospect of successfully defending the claim, the landlord may be able to apply for summary judgement, which can be more efficient.
+If it is a relatively simple matter and the defendant has no real prospect of successfully defending the claim, the landlord may be able to apply for summary judgment, which can be more efficient.
 Once judgment is obtained, a landlord can take enforcement action.
 If the tenant has no income or assets, it may not be possible for the landlord to recover the rent arrears.

 Guarantors and Former Tenants